Puneeth1996/Todos-and-Users-Reactjs-proj/description/readme.txt

 Fields for Todo
 action: string
 dateAdded: datetime
-The user clicks a “Create” button to bring up a modal window.
+The user clicks a ï¿½Createï¿½ button to bring up a modal window.
 Upon clicking save in the modal window, the app will create a record of the resource and close the modal window.
 Note: No backend implementation is required.
 The candidate only needs to maintain the data in the local storage.
 Important criteria.
 When clicking the save button in the modal window, the button should display a loading indicator (refer to https://ant.design/components/button)
 Use this function to simulate a delay in saving